 Sixty-year-old Momposhi never went to school.

-“I was a herd’s boy,” he says, “because my people and culture has always valued livestock.
+“I was a herd’s boy,” he says, “because my people and culture have always valued livestock.
 No one in my village valued education.”
 His family was also very poor, which made it even more challenging for him to go to school.
-“I became a Moran (Warrior), I married, and started family life,” he says, “I lost many opportunities because I did not go to school.”
+“I became a moran (warrior), I married, and started family life,” he says, “I lost many opportunities because I did not go to school.”
 Today, Momposhi remains a herdsman and practices small-scale farming to support his family.

 Linet is Momposhi’s third child.
 She attended the local primary school for first through third grade, but school fees were becoming too expensive.
 It seemed likely that she would leave school, undergo female genital mutilation, and marry like most girls her age in the community.
 Everything changed, however, when Linet was selected to be one of the first girls to attend the Kakenya Center for Excellence in 2009.
 Since then, Kakenya’s Dream has supported her education.

 Over the years, Linet’s hard work and academic success have taken her far.
 In 2013, her excellent test scores earned her a spot at one of Kenya’s top high schools.
 She was also selected to meet former U.S. President Barack Obama when he visited Kenya in 2015.
 Linet graduates from high school this year and will attend university in 2018.

 Momposhi is overwhelmed with pride and gratitude for Linet.
 “Because of Kakenya’s Dream, Linet has an opportunity for a better life,” he says.
 Momposhi believes it is important to educate all children, including girls, because they can perform well, make informed life decisions, and be successful.
 “Education allows girls to have careers they dream of, such as pilots, teachers, doctors and engineers,” he says.
 “Education also gives dignity and honor because in our society, because educated women are respected.”